 Reading aloud to children is one of the most enjoyable and useful activities in an elementary classroom.
 Reading aloud to children creates a positive classroom culture, develops a shared language around literature, and inspires a love of reading.

-A read aloud becomes intentional when you plan to teach one skill, strategy, or behavior.
+A read aloud becomes intentional when you have a purpose and plan for reading to children.
 Plan an Intentional Read Aloud by thinking about what you will say and do before, during, and after the reading.
 Tell the children what they will be learning, how it helps them as readers, and why you chose the read aloud book.

 During the Intentional Read Aloud you and your children have the chance to think about and discuss great books.
 Dig in deeply to explore the big ideas, themes, and concepts that make reading meaningful.